bergziege/MSFS-Toolbar-Generator/index.md

 ![Image of the Generator](toolbar-generator-main.png)

-Template folder: Select the folder from the downloaded ZIP named "Template"
+_Template folder_: Select the folder from the downloaded ZIP named "Template"

-Workspace folder: Any empty folder will do for now
+_Workspace folder_: Any empty folder will do for now

-Package Tool: Select the package tool from the MSFS SDK
+_Package tool_: Select the package tool from the MSFS SDK

-Toolbar Name: The Name of the toolbar.
+_Toolbar name_: The Name of the toolbar.
 Please do not use "Space" or any special character for now ;-)

-Create: Copies the template files to the workspace folder and renames them
+**_Create_**: Copies the template files to the workspace folder and renames them

-Packagetool parameters: After "Create" this field will show the parameters used to call the package tool to build the toolbar.
+_Packagetool parameters_: After "Create" this field will show the parameters used to call the package tool to build the toolbar.
 You may correct them now, but at your own responsibility!

-Pack: Calls the package tool, waits for it to compile and copies the build artifacts to their respective places
+**_Pack_**: Calls the package tool, waits for it to compile, copies the build artifacts to their respective places and creates a layout.json file

 ### Link the toolbar to a website